 | Hispanic or Latino | 0 |

-Take a look at the following statistics related to the make-up of the computer & information sciences majors at North Dakota State University - Main Campus.
+Review the following statistics on the composition of the computer & information sciences majors at North Dakota State University-Main Campus.

 | Major | Annual Graduates |